Visit us on the Web |

 INFORMATION ABOUT ORGANISED CLUB HIKES

 The Toronto Bruce Trail Club runs an extensive hiking program, numbering in excess of 300 hikes each year.
 The hikes are described in the club's newsletter, "Footnotes", which is published quarterly and distributed to its members.
+All Club endorsed hikes are lead by hike leaders who are trained and certified by the Toronto Bruce Trail Club.

 On all hikes, the hike leader will be collecting a voluntary donation to the Escarpment Fund.
 The suggested amount is $1.